-In 2013 the children’s charity Barnado’s entered into a contract with the Youth Justice Board to provide independent advocacy for children at the Medway Secure Training Centre in which the charity agreed not to refer any concerns about child protection to Kent local authority.
-What does this tell us of the charity’s commitment to vulnerable children?
-Just how safe are the children they are meant to be advocating for and protecting today?
+In 2013 the children’s charity Barnado’s entered into a contract with the Youth Justice Board to provide independent advocacy for children at the Medway Secure Training Centre in which the charity agreed not to refer any child protection concerns arising in the setting to the local authority (Kent).
+What does this tell us about the charity’s commitment to vulnerable children and just how safe are children it advocates for and protects today?

 Barnardo’s looks conflicted between protecting children and its cherished relationship with Government and the public sector.
 Agreeing a contract that obliges it to not report child protection concerns to the Local Authority hits rock bottom.
 But having reached it, Barnardo’s breaks out the Kango hammer and starts digging again.

 It did so by the rejecting the introduction of Mandatory Reporting of known and suspected abuse by Regulated Activities (those working in education, healthcare, faith, sport and similar) when it was a delegate at the Mandatory Reporting Seminar held by the Independent Inquiry into Child Sexual Abuse (IICSA) on 27th September 2018?
-In doing so it ignored evidence and empirical research which demonstrates MR in these institutional settings, places double the number of children into safety who would otherwise be left to an unknown fate.
+In doing so it ignored the empirical research which demonstrates MR in institutional settings places double the number of children into safety who would otherwise be left to an unknown fate.
 We comment on the charity’s contribution to the seminar later in this posting.

 One need look no further than Barnardo’s amoral contractual commitment with the Youth Justice Board to appreciate just how ineffective the safeguarding framework is for Regulated Activities in England and Wales.
-Barnardo’s signed its commitment to ignore ‘statutory guidance’ which mistakenly the Department for Education thinks functions.
+Barnardo’s signed its commitment to ignore ‘statutory guidance’ which the Department for Education suggests works.
 It did this without breaking the law because reporting known or suspected abuse to the Local Authority or police, whilst it is expected of Regulated Activities, remains entirely discretionary.
 Let’s not forget Barnardo’s describes itself as ‘a leading children’s charity.‘ Had Mandatory Reporting existed, the Youth Justice Board could not have introduced this codicil to the contract or else it would have incited Barnardo’s to break the law.
 But what motivated the Youth Justice Board to introduce the clause?
-We can are left to speculate it was to conceal bad news both from the public and perhaps the Ministry of Justice.
-This quango even receives funding from the Department for Education which is responsible for the dysfunctional safeguarding framework.
-In March 2018 the DfE reaffirmed the safeguarding position in Paragraph 1., of its response to the – Reporting and Acting on Child Abuse and Neglect consultation :
+We are left to speculate that it was to conceal potentially bad news from the public and perhaps the Ministry of Justice.
+The quango even receives funding from the Department for Education which is responsible for the dysfunctional safeguarding framework.
+In March 2018 the DfE reaffirmed the safeguarding dilute position in Paragraph 1., of its response to the – Reporting and Acting on Child Abuse and Neglect consultation :

 (Our emboldening to reveal the discretionary nature of the suggested referral.)